dwhelan/bonfire/README.md

 - complete dec-val
   - implement split
   - extend to num-val with other bases
-- extend core to be an codec that takes arbitrary lists and has move_left/1, move_one/1 functions
+- extend core to be an codec that takes arbitrary move and has move_left/1, move_one/1 functions
 - create a pipe operator for 'many'?
 - rules
   if BNF for a rule has more than one rulename use the first for Codec and make others